ChanthMiao/ghc-wiki-mirror/Fat-Interface-Files.md

 Motivations:
 - Faster GHCi startup time when using bytecode interpreter.
 You no longer have to typecheck and simplify every module every time you start GHCi.
 This also affects Haskell Language Server.
 - If you can interpret everything (even package modules) makes TH evaluation much more resilient to ABI changes.
-- Third party tooling might like to have access to simplified core
+- Third party tooling might like to have access to simplified core.
+See https://gitlab.haskell.org/ghc/ghc/-/wikis/Core-interface-section
 - if we distribute these files for all dependencies then you can generate code which passes types at runtime (as needed for a good implementation of typed template haskell)

 Related issues: https://gitlab.haskell.org/ghc/ghc/-/issues/21067, https://gitlab.haskell.org/ghc/ghc/-/issues/21700, https://gitlab.haskell.org/ghc/ghc/-/issues/10871